 It’s well known that engineers need strong critical-thinking skills and technical skills specific to their disciplines.
 Less well known is that leaders in the field and organizations such as the National Academy of Engineering have identified a new skill that engineers need to be successful: empathy.
 Traditional engineering education has not sought to foster this skill.

-- Produce a curriculum module, professional development for teachers, and design principles to guide the development of integrated engineering and empathy activities
+- Produce a curriculum module, professional development for teachers, and design principles to guide the development of integrated engineering and empathy activities in pre-K and K classrooms

 The project will: